Black Friday is just around the corner, and consumers everywhere will look to take advantage of the discount prices and do some Christmas shopping.

 Instant messaging scams

-A slightly more contemporary version of phishing emails, instant messaging scams are rising in popularity as they let fraudsters circumvent one obstacle they face on email – the spam folder.
+A slightly more contemporary version of phishing emails, instant messaging scams are rising in popularity as they enable fraudsters to circumvent a common obstacle they face on email – the spam folder.

 Black Friday Voucher Scams

-Another 'click the link' type of scam, Fake vouchers are another form of con making their way into people's inboxes.
-Since the middle of the year, there have been reports of people receiving messages allegedly from major supermarkets wanting to support families during the pandemic by offering them free shopping.
+Fake vouchers are another "click the link" scam making their way into people's inboxes.
+Some victims report receiving messages that are, allegedly, from supermarkets wanting to support families during the pandemic by offering them some free shopping.

 Worryingly, these messages contain URLs that are incredibly difficult to distinguish from legitimate ones belonging to UK food stores.
 You can see by this example how easy it is to fool people: